 PS, the attached Dep’t of Economics Guidelines.pdf is the document cited in the Motion for Leave…UVM tampered with the titled and created an ironic typo (“Guidelies”).
 The original title is not that, and they never explained why they would make a change.

 My statement under oath was based on the FSC member, who came forward to tell me that the entire FSC believed the chair of the Department of Economics was “out to get” me.
 This shared FSC sentiment was reported to me directly by the FSC whistleblower by phone just ahead of my hearing at the Vermont Labor Relations Board.
-It was too late to bring the whistleblower in as a witness because the deadline had passed for that.
+It was too late to bring the whistleblower in as a witness as the deadline had passed for that.
 But I was able to enter the statement made to me by the whistleblower through my narrative testimony under oath.
 Needless to say, the VLRB ignored it.

 Following Vtdigger’s questioning of my evidence, I contacted the whistleblower, who agreed to be interviewed by the reporter, and agreed to provide his/her UVM office phone number and times available to do the interview.
 But the reporter nixed the interview when the whistleblower would not allow the use of his/her name in the article.
 The reporter, and her editor, said that unless the whistleblower was willing to allow Vtdigger to disclose his/her name in the article, they would not do the interview with the FSC member.
-As a journalist myself, I knew this was baloney, and I told them the The New York Times and other publications use sources that remain anonymous, and this is a standard practice.
+As a journalist myself, I knew this was baloney, and I told them the The New York Times and other publications use sources that prefer to remain anonymous, and this is a standard practice.
 See email from the reporter below:

 Lola Duffort <email@example.com> wrote